Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

    - How to ensure eventual consistency
       - *Use parameter severs*: a parameter server stores the authoritative model parameters 👉 workers push gradients to it, the server applies updates, and workers pull the latest parameters before training the next batch
       - *Collective communication via `allreduce` (`reduce + broadcast`)*: each worker computes gradients independently 👉 aggregate gradients across workers (`reduce`) 👉 send the aggregated gradients back to all workers so they can update parameters (`broadcast`)
-3. **Model serving**: load a trained model and use it to make predictions for new inputs (realtime or batched)
+3. **Model serving**: load a trained model and use it to make predictions for new inputs (realtime or batched fashion)
       - *Replication*: to handle high many concurrent queries with low latency, replicate the model across multiple model servers and use a load balancer to distribute traffic evenly
       - *Sharding*: if a request is too large for a single worker and can be decomposed (e.g., frame-level video understanding) 👉 distribute sub-requests to shards 👉 aggregate results
       - *Even-driven processing*: in systems with strong surge patterns (e.g., Uber ride requests, Airbnb bookings), create a shared resource pool that processes can borrow from during peak hours (with a rate limiter to prevent resource exhaustion)